naomiHauret/lfgho-hackathon-2024/src/content/docs/01-about.md

 ---
-title: What is ghooey ?
+title: Why ghooey ?
 description: ghooey is a toolkit for web2 codebases to grow the adoption of web3 through Aave widgets
 ---

-# ghooey - what, why and how
+# ghooey - why, what and how

 `ghooey` is a versatile toolkit designed for effortlessly constructing interactive websites atop the robust **Aave protocol** using nothing but HTML markup.